MikeVenge/batcher/README.md

 # Research Batch Backend

 Python backend for processing equity and startup batches.
-Designed for deployment on Runway ML.
+Designed for deployment on Railway.

 ## 🚀 Features